How to file for disability, Filing for SSI

-Social Security Disability Status
+Disability Requirements, Disability Status

 Will Work Cause You To Lose Your Disability Benefits?

-You may possibly lose your Social Security disability benefits or SSI disability benefits if you work.
+You may possibly lose your Social Security Disability benefits or SSI disability benefits if you work.
 Work affects each disability program differently, so it is important to understand how work activity affects each disability program.

 Working and Social Security Disability Benefits

-If you work and earn more than the SGA monthly earnings limit, it will affect your eligibility for Social Security disability benefits.
-While Social Security offers work incentives to get you back into the work force without jeopardizing your disability eligibility, your Social Security disability benefits may terminate if you continue working and earning more than the monthly SGA limit.
+If you work and earn more than the SGA monthly earnings limit, it will affect your eligibility for Social Security Disability benefits.
+While Social Security offers work incentives to get you back into the work force without jeopardizing your disability eligibility, your Social Security Disability benefits may terminate if you continue working and earning more than the monthly SGA limit.

 If you are performing SGA-level work activity (meaning that you are earning as much, or more than, the SGA limit in effect for that year) on the tenth month, your disability benefits will be suspended for any month that you were working over the SGA monthly limit.
 It also begins an extended period of eligibility (EPE).

 The EPE is a thirty-six-month period in which you are allowed to restart your disability benefits any time you have stop work or are earning under the SGA monthly earnings amount without question; however your disability benefits will terminate the first month you perform SGA work after the end of the EPE.